What is the Consumer Protection Act?

 - Responsibility to speak out- Buyer should be fearless to speak out their grievances and tell traders what they exactly want

-- Responsibility to complain- It’s consumer responsibility to express and file a complaint about their dissatisfaction with goods or services in a sincere and fair manner.
+- Responsibility to complain- It is the consumer’s responsibility to express and file a complaint about their dissatisfaction with goods or services in a sincere and fair manner.

 - Responsibility to be an Ethical Consumer- They should be fair and not engage themselves with any deceptive practice.